 - - Transform one-dimensional trends into rich, multi-dimensional image representations.
 These can then be deployed by CNNs to identify predictions.

 - - Utilize RNNs and LSTMs to allow the network to learn and determine what historical data should be stored or discarded for effective stock price-action forecasting.

-A few points to note on stock forecasting:
+A few important points to note on stock forecasting:

-- It’s important to distinguish between forecasting the actual price of a stock vs. its direction (higher or lower).
+- It’s crucial to distinguish between forecasting the actual price of a stock vs. its direction (higher or lower).

-- Even when we attempt to forecast the stock’s directional price action, we do it in the context of price action relative to a benchmark.
+- Even when attempting to forecast the stock’s directional price action, we do it in the context of price action relative to a benchmark.